aniket2910/tic-tac-toe/README.md

 # Tic-Tac-Toe

- This is simple game Tic-Tac-Toe Game for user entertainment.
+ This is simple Tic-Tac-Toe Game for user entertainment.